The Good War

 "The Good War": An Oral History of World War II (1984) is an oral history of World War II compiled by Studs Terkel.
-The work received the 1985 Pulitzer Prize for General Non-Fiction.
+The work received the 1985 Pulitzer Prize for General Nonfiction.

 "The Good War" consists of a series of interviews with various men and women from across the globe who directly experienced the events leading up to, including, and following the Second World War.

 Chapters

 The book's chapters and subchapters, with the names and topics of the subjects involved, are as follows: